Skip to content

 Designed for Heterogeneous Fleets

 The motivating workload is mixed-domain operations where each platform has a meaningfully different command surface and operational envelope.
-A last-mile delivery scenario — ground rovers navigating sidewalks and parking lots, aerial drones handling rooftop and hard-to-reach drops, and stationary hubs managing handoff and charging — exercises the boundary cases the architecture was built for: vehicles that share some commands (mission start/stop, waypoint queue, status reporting) but disagree on others (altitude, payload manipulation, charge state).
+A last-mile delivery scenario exercises the boundary cases the architecture was built for: ground rovers navigating sidewalks and parking lots, aerial drones handling rooftop and hard-to-reach drops, and stationary hubs managing handoff and charging all share some commands (mission start/stop, waypoint queue, status reporting) but disagree on others (altitude, payload manipulation, charge state).

 Operators see one map, one mission timeline, and one command surface across all three classes.
 Vehicle differences are surfaced where they're actionable; vehicle commonalities are pooled where they're useful.
-Adding a new platform class is mostly extension-mapping work at the edge — see the pidgin integration contract for what that looks like in practice — rather than central bridge maintenance in the middle.
+Adding a new platform class is mostly extension-mapping work at the edge rather than central bridge maintenance in the middle.
+See the pidgin integration contract for what that looks like in practice.

 Where Tower Sits in the Stack

-Tower is the cross-platform half of our composition story — it composes vehicles into a fleet through the protocol seam.
-The within-platform half is the MAF authority boundary on each vehicle.
-Vehicles plug into Tower by publishing a pidgin extension payload at one end of the runtime; MAF enforces the autopilot-facing contract at the other.
-The two boundaries are independent: you can adopt pidgin without MAF, or MAF without Tower.
+Tower is the cross-platform half of our composition story: it composes vehicles into a fleet through the protocol seam.
+The within-platform half is the SPAR authority boundary on each vehicle.
+Vehicles plug into Tower by publishing a pidgin extension payload at one end of the runtime; SPAR enforces the autopilot-facing contract at the other.
+The two boundaries are independent: you can adopt pidgin without SPAR, or SPAR without Tower.

 Dive deeper